Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 ### Configure Diaspora

 Diaspora needs to know what host it's running on.
-Copy config/diaspora.yml.example to config/diaspora.yml, put your external url into the pod_url field, and make any other needed configuration changes.
+Copy `config/diaspora.yml.example` to `config/diaspora.yml`, put your external url into the `environment.url` field, and make any other needed configuration changes.

 To run as a rails app, copy config/script_server.yml.example to config/script_server.yml and edit it properly.